Written by: Brach Eichler Injury Lawyers

 When a person has been injured in a train accident, they are likely to be contacted by an insurance company soon after the accident.
 You need to remember that the negligent party’s insurance company is never on your side.
 All insurers are only interested in protecting their bottom lines, which involves settling claims for as little as possible.

-A lawyer will be able to conduct an independent investigation into your train accident and get important answers relating to its cause.
+A lawyer can investigate your train accident independently and get important answers about its cause.
 They will also be able to collect important evidence and determine every single liable party.

 Why Choose Brach Eichler Injury Lawyers To Handle My Train Accident Case?

-Edward P. Capozzi secured at least one – and sometimes as many as three – of the state’s top 20 verdicts or settlements every single year from 2012 until 2018.
-He received the President’s Award from the New Jersey Association for Justice in 2015, and the Personal Injury Hall of Fame Award from the New Jersey Law Journal in 2014.
+Edward P. Capozzi secured at least one – and sometimes as many as three – of the state’s top 20 verdicts or settlements yearly from 2012 until 2018.
+He received the President’s Award from the New Jersey Association for Justice in 2015 and the Personal Injury Hall of Fame Award from the New Jersey Law Journal in 2014.

 Causes of rail accidents in New Jersey

-Bus and rail lines are very different, but there are commonalities, especially when it comes to the causes of accidents.
+Bus and rail lines are very different, but there are commonalities, especially regarding the causes of accidents.
 For both modes of transportation, the leading causes of accidents include:

 - Equipment failure